mitchcapper/ConPtyTermEmulator/README.md

 You do not need to create a nuget package but can just manually copy all the dlls/exes to the final build location paths above if desired.

+## Notes/Issues/Troubleshooting

+- This control should not be used for any production situations as they are not meant for release yet: [Productize the WPF, UWP Terminal Controls · Issue #6999 · microsoft/terminal · GitHub](https://github.com/microsoft/terminal/issues/6999)

-There are airspace issues (you cannot put anything above the terminal control).
-I could not get the ConPTY term to be in win32-input-mode.
-From what I read setting `PSEUDOCONSOLE_WIN32_INPUT_MODE` for the flags in `CreatePseudoConsole` should work but powershell would crash.
+- There are airspace issues (you cannot put anything above the terminal control)

+- If you give an invalid executable for the shell start or if your OpenConsole.exe is not in the right place you will get a crash on start